IMPLICATIONS INTERNATIONAL BUSINESS OF TRUMP’S PLANS TO PUT AMERICA FIRST

 Imposition of New Tariffs

-• Retaliatory Measures: Canada and Mexico might respond with their own tariffs on U.S. goods, escalating trade tensions and disrupting established supply chains.
+• Retaliatory Measures: In response, Canada and Mexico have initiated measures to counteract these tariffs, including potential reciprocal tariffs on U.S. goods, which could escalate trade tensions and disrupt established supply chains.

 Potential Renegotiation or Withdrawal from USMCA

-• Reinstatement of Pre-USMCA Tariffs: Without USMCA, the preferential tariff rates could be lost, resulting in higher costs for imported goods.
+• Reinstatement of Pre-USMCA Tariffs: Without the USMCA, preferential tariff rates would be lost, resulting in higher costs for imported goods.

 • Regulatory Divergence: The absence of a unified trade framework might lead to differing standards and regulations among the three countries, complicating compliance for businesses.